bendstein/ImageToASCII/README.md

     - preprocess - Collect SSIM data for later training
 - --model: If training, or using the trained model method, this is the path to the model
 - --threads: The max degree of parallelism when calculating SSIMs or training a model
+- --preprocess: When pre-processing, write data to this path.
+When training, load pre-processed data from this path.

 ### Pre-processing Arguments
 Arguments that only apply for --mode preprocess

-- --preprocess-path: When pre-processing, write data to this path
 - --shuffle: (flag) Shuffle the ordering of pre-processed data.
 Take a LONG time on large datasets.

 ### Training Arguments
 Arguments that only apply for --mode train

-- --preprocessed-path: The path to the file/directory containing pre-processed SSIM data for training
 - --learning-rate: Coefficient to multiply gradients by when updating model weights
 - --learning-rate-decay: Learning rate decays exponentially at this rate
 - --alpha: Alpha value to use for Leaky ReLU